Contents and Arrangement Expanded View

 Appraisal

 Audio files of interviews with Krueger and partial transcripts of these interviews were removed from the collection at the request of Professor Krueger.
-Personal materials unrelated to his professional career were also removed.
+Personal materials unrelated to his professional career were also removed, as were some materials personally identifiable information and student work.

 Processing Information